mabdu11ah/chrome-steamautoauth/README.md

 All account details are kept in `chrome.storage.local` (i.e. your local device).
 Nothing is sent to a server.
 Credentials (password and/or shared secrets) are base64 encoded.

-## Building
+## Building Manually

-If you would like to build the extension yourself, ensure you have node and npm installed and execute this in the folder:
+Although the built files are included in this repository, if you would like to build the extension yourself, ensure you have node and npm installed and execute this command in the folder:

 ```
 npm install && npm run build